keremdiren1/Hisar-Pico-Car/Açıklamalar/Electronic Architecture.md

 - GND with GND
 - 3v3(OUT) with 5V
 - External batteries with VCC
-- Motor terminals with OUT 1, OUT 2
+- Motor 1 terminals with OUT 1, OUT 2
 - GP5 with IN3
 - GP6 with IN4
 - GP7 with ENB
+- Motor 2 terminals with OUT 3, OUT 4